Alan Cawthorne is the Senior Podiatry Specialist in the team, and a member of the HCPC (Health and Care Professions Council)

-Hi.
-My name is Alan Cawthorne and I'm a HCPC (Health and Care Professions Council) registered Podiatrist and a member of the 'College of Podiatry'.
-I graduated in 2012 from the Durham School of Podiatry with a BSc (Hons) in Podiatry.
+He's also a member of the 'Royal College of Podiatry', graduating in 2012 from the Durham School of Podiatry with a BSc (Hons) in Podiatry.
 HCPC registration number: CH32731.

-Do I Enjoy Working With Feet?
+Do We Enjoy Working With Feet?

 Many people ask do we enjoy our job, and why so we want to work with feet?

 First of all, we really do enjoy our jobs as it is very rewarding to see people have comfort put back into their feet and regain mobility.
 Secondly, we work with people, not just feet.
 You have to listen to what the patient is telling you and look at the person as a whole.
 Having said that, the body starts at the feet and works up over, so if the feet aren't functioning correctly, the body will be trying to compensate through a different part of the body which could result in knee, hip, or even lower back pain!

 We've all had careers working in many different industries and a large variety of job roles.
 Alan Cawthorne was an advanced computer engineer for nearly 20 years and he stills uses his computer skills in many aspects of running the clinics, especially in the technology of biomechanical assessments.